-Anxiety Disorder is a dreaded ideal for human beings.
+Anxiety Disorder is a dreaded ordeal for some human beings.
 It sounds like the end of the world for some of us ... that maybe I don't really have all my stuff together if I indeed have anxiety.
 Nobody wants to be an anxious person.
 So it is not surprising that few people want to admit to the fact that they are struggling with anxiety.
 And it is even less surprising that people who know they are struggling with it, desperately don’t want others to know about it.
 This cycle of hiding our lives from others though, only leaves us more anxious and debilitated in our lives.

-The question really needs to be asked.
-Why do we have such poor perceptions of anxiety, and why do we even need to call it a mental illness if it is so pervasive in our society?
+The question that really needs to be asked is … Why do we have such poor perceptions of anxiety, and why do we even need to call it a mental illness if it is so pervasive in our society?
 After all, anxiety disorders are the most common mental disorders in the U.S., affecting 40 million adults in the United States age 18 and older, or 18.1% of the population every year.
 And this statistic is only measuring ones seeking treatment...so I am sure the number is quite higher.
 So really, the odds are that as you read this article in that coffee shop you love, on that college campus where you’re going to school, or in that church you attend, someone else is likely experiencing exactly what you are.

 Anxiety disorders are highly treatable, but due to the unfortunate negativity surrounding the word anxiety only 36.9% of those suffering receive consistent treatment.
 This means most are left in an isolated struggle that only exacerbates their inability to feel like they can have a moment of peace.

-Stomach aches/digestive troubles
+Stomach aches/digestive troubles (Sometimes IBS or chronic digestive issues.)

 Pain or lump in your throat and/or trouble breathing in moments of stress